-- 7.1 Once the relevant committee has approved the staff structure they will need to consider implementing the changes.
-This part of the process is usually delegated to the Headteacher who may seek HR advice as to how best to fill posts on the structure. - 7.2 In most cases posts will be filled utilising slotting in and ring-fencing during a first round of recruitment: - Slotting in, without the need to go through a recruitment process, shall apply where there has been no significant change in the duties and responsibilities of a post following restructuring and where the number of posts available is equal to or in excess of the number of existing post holders.
-To qualify for this treatment a post must be of the same grade before and after restructuring, with no other member having an accepted comparable claim to be considered for the post. - Ring-fencing of applications for posts will apply where the previous structure contained posts that carried substantially the same duties and responsibilities but the number of staff exceeds the number of posts available in the new structure, or where there are similarities between old and new posts but with significant differences that do not make them suitable for slotting in. - 7.3 The criteria utilised to decide on the application of slotting and ring-fencing procedures will be fair, objective, consistently applied job related criteria, backed by evidence where possible.
+7.1 Once the relevant committee has approved the staff structure, they will need to consider implementing the changes.
+This part of the process is usually delegated to the Headteacher who may seek advice from HR as to how best to fill posts on the structure.

+- 7.2 In most cases posts will be filled utilising slotting in and ring-fencing during a first round of recruitment: - Slotting in, without the need to go through a recruitment process, shall apply where there has been no significant change in the duties and responsibilities of a post following restructuring and where the number of posts available is equal to or in excess of the number of existing post holders.
+To qualify for this treatment a post must be of the same grade before and after restructuring, with no other member having an accepted comparable claim to be considered for the post. - Ring-fencing of applications for posts will apply where the previous structure contained posts that carried substantially the same duties and responsibilities, but the number of staff exceeds the number of posts available in the new structure.
+Or where there are similarities between old and new posts but with significant differences that do not make them suitable for slotting in. - 7.3 The criteria utilised to decide on the application of slotting and ring-fencing procedures will be fair, objective, consistently applied job related criteria, backed by evidence where possible.
+The school will ensure that it complies with the extended legal duty to offer suitable alternative employment to employees in a redundancy situation who have informed the school that they are pregnant; or are on maternity, adoption, or shared parental leave; or have returned within 18 months of the child's birth, in preference to other employees.
+For further details, refer to Appendix 1. - 7.4 Any employee who is not successful in obtaining a post after this initial stage will be formally notified that they are "at risk of redundancy."
+Part 2 of this policy refers to the formal process where redundancies are necessary. - 7.5 For any remaining posts on the structure, priority will be given to applications from staff classified as "at risk of redundancy." - 7.6 It may be possible to redeploy employees into alternative positions within the school or Trust by providing them with suitable training.
+While this may not be possible for roles that are highly technical or require a certain level of experience or qualification, it may be possible for roles where new skills can be learnt over a relatively short period of time. - 7.7 If a vacant post remains vacant, the post may be advertised internally across the school or Trust before making a decision to advertise the post externally.

-- 7.4 Any employee who is not successful in obtaining a post after this initial stage will be formally notified that they are "at risk of redundancy."
-Part 2 of this policy refers to the formal process where redundancies are necessary. - 7.5 For any remaining posts on the structure, priority will be given to applications from staff classified as "at risk of redundancy." - 7.6 It may be possible to redeploy employees into alternative positions within the Trust by providing them with suitable training.
-While this may not be possible for roles that are highly technical or require a certain level of experience or qualification, it may be possible for roles where new skills can be learnt over a relatively short period of time. - 7.7 If a vacant post remains vacant, the post may be advertised internally across the Trust before making a decision to advertise the post externally. - 7.8 Where more than one internal expression of interest has been received for a vacant post on the structure, a recruitment process should be followed i.e. formal interviews, as a method of recruiting to the post.
-In the event that only one internal expression of interest is received for a post but the post is of higher responsibility and / or pay or is a different role to that the applicant currently occupies, a recruitment process should be followed i.e. a formal interview, to ensure the candidate is measured against the criteria of the post before making an appointment.
+7.8 Where more than one internal expression of interest has been received for a vacant post on the structure, a recruitment process should be followed i.e., formal interviews, as a method of recruiting to the post.
+In the event that only one internal expression of interest is received for a post, but the post is of higher responsibility and / or pay or is a different role to that the applicant currently occupies, a recruitment process should be followed i.e., a formal interview, to ensure the candidate is measured against the criteria of the post before making an appointment.